SashG91/Rapid-Typing/README.md

 <img width="475" alt="image" src="https://user-images.githubusercontent.com/97494070/167852685-ec9b7ae8-da7e-4999-a649-19f68194c186.png">

 ##### Footer
-- The footer is consistent across the entire site and contains the social links related to the TCM initiative.
+- The footer is consistent across the entire site and contains the social links related to the Rapid Typing.
 - The links have been created so that the user is taken to a new tab once clicked so as to prevent them from leaving the main page.
 - The footer is aimed to encourage users on social media in hopes of generating more attraction to Rapid Typing.
 <img width="1364" alt="image" src="https://user-images.githubusercontent.com/97494070/167852850-13a7c084-a6a4-4bc7-898a-f5fc84a11de5.png">